Skip to content

 Step 5: Read data from RF, compute, and write result to RF

-In this step, we will read the data from the register files in the middle cell, perform the element-wise multiplication of the two vectors A and B, and write the result to a third vector C. The result vector C will be stored in the register file in slot 3 of the middle cell.
+In this step, we read the data from the register files in the middle cell, perform the element-wise multiplication of the two vectors A and B, and write the result to a third vector C. The result vector C is stored in the register file in slot 3 of the middle cell.
 The computation is performed by a DPU resource that is configured to perform element-wise multiplication.

 We first need to build the switchbox path to transfer word-level data from the register files to the DPU resource and back to register files.
 The switchbox path is built by a swb resource in slot 0 of the middle cell.
 The switchbox path is shown in the following figure: